linode/docs/docs/applications/containers/how-to-deploy-apps-with-rancher-2-2/index.md

 In addition to manually creating users that can access your Rancher application, you can also enable GitHub authentication and then invite GitHub users:

-1. From the Global home page, click on the **Security** item in the navigation bar and then select **Authentication** from the dropdown menu that appears:
+1. From the Global home page, click on the **Security** item in the navigation bar and then select **Authentication** from the dropdown menu:

     ![Rancher Security navigation bar item - Authentication highlighted](security-menu-authentication-highlighted.png "Rancher Security navigation bar item - Authentication highlighted")